equinor/python-intermediate/README.md

 x()  # raises TypeError: 'X' object is not callable
 ```

-Okay, so `x`, which is of type `X` is not callable.
+Okay, so `x`, which is of type `X` is not _callable_.
 What is callable?
-Clearly
-functions, methods, and constructors?
+Clearly functions, methods, and constructors?
 Even `type`s are callable!

 Can we create a class of, e.g., _signals_ that you _could_ call?
 Yes, indeed, by simply implementing `__call__`: